 You probably noticed holes inside if you are in the market for a sit-on-top kayak (also known as SOT), you have probably noticed that there are holes inside.
 The holes may seem insignificant, but they are designed with a purpose.
 Scupper plugs are used to seal these holes.
 It’s a great debate for many paddlers whether a scupper plug is necessary or not.

 Kayak scupper plugs help to keep water from entering your kayak.
 With a sit-inside kayak, when water gets in, you have to manually bail the water out.
 With a sit-on-top kayak, scupper holes allow for self-bailing (a way to get water out) so you don’t have to do it manually.

 Read on for more information on what scupper plugs (also known as “kayak bungs” or “kayak plugs“) are and why you may need them.

 Kayak designs have changed over the years and there are many different types (read more).
 First was the more traditional kayak or sit-in kayak.
 This model allows paddlers to sit inside the hull while their legs are under the deck.

 Sit-in kayaks have skirts that can cover the cockpit opening to prevent water from splashing inside.
 This is good for use in cold water.

 Sit-in kayaks are easy to maneuver.
 But when water pools inside, it adds weight to the kayak.
 Thus, it makes it heavier and harder to paddle through the water.

 As kayaks have grown in popularity, the design of the sit-on-top kayak emerged.
 This is how scupper holes on kayaks were introduced.
 You will see these self-bailing holes in various places, including the deck, front, cockpit area, and rear of the boat.

 Scupper holes are purposely placed in these parts as a safety feature to prevent water from pooling in.
 Scupper holes allow water to pass in and out, and the kayak drains efficiently.

 There are different types of kayak scupper plugs.
 The universal scupper plugs fit most sit-on-top kayaks and are easy to find.
-These plugs are made of plastics and have strings that make them easier to detach from the scupper hole.
+These kayak bungs are made of plastic or rubber and have strings that make them easier to detach from the scupper hole.